slvwolf/panasonic-comfort-cloud-mqtt/README.md

 # Panasonic Comfort Cloud MQTT Bridge
 Home-Assistant MQTT bridge for Panasonic Comfort Cloud.

-_Note: Current version has only been tested with model `CS-HZ25UKE` so there might be some problems with other models.
-If._
+_Note: Current version has only been tested with model `CS-HZ25UKE` so there might be some problems with other models._

 ![HA](/ha-dashboard.png "HA")